ShenWang9202/SysId/README.md

 ## Instructions

 To run the scripts in this repository, you only need a working MATLAB installation.
-We implement four types of OLS and the celebrated Ho-Kalman algorithm Ref. \[1\]
+We implement four types of OLS methods and the celebrated Ho-Kalman algorithm Ref. \[1\]
- .
-OLS using mutliple independent trajectories, where all data points are utilized (our method) .
-OLS using multiple independent trajectories, where only the last data point of each trajectory is used; Ref \[2\] .
-OLS using a single trajectory; Ref \[3\]
+* OLS using mutliple independent trajectories, where all data points are utilized (our method)
+* OLS using multiple independent trajectories, where only the last data point of each trajectory is used; Ref \[2\]
+* OLS using a single trajectory; Ref \[3\]
- .
-OLS + prefilter using a single trajectory; Ref \[4\]
+* OLS + prefilter using a single trajectory; Ref \[4\]

 \[1\] Ho, Β. L., and Rudolf E. Kálmán.
 "Effective construction of linear state-variable models from input/output functions." at-*Automatisierungstechnik* 14.1-12 (1966): 545-548.